 For the main intake levels, Foundation and Year 7, a first round of offers will be made in June.
 A second and third round of offers take place in August and November respectively.
-Offers to successful applicants must be accepted within 14 days.
-Wait-listed applicants will remain on the waiting list in case vacancies become available.
-Applicants may choose to withdraw their application and be removed from the waiting list.
+Offers to successful applicants must be accepted within 10 days.
+Wait-listed Foundation applicants will remain on the waiting list in case vacancies become available.
+A refund for these applications is available, and the application will then be removed from the Primary waiting list.
+Primary wait-listed applicants will need to resubmit a new application for the Year 7 intake level with copies of the most recent academic reports attached.
+An enrolment fee for these applicants is not required.
+However, those families that have previously been refunded are required to pay the fee again if applying for a Year 7 place.